d6lts/panels_everywhere/README.txt

 based on the URL.
 You can also use the "Context: exists" selection rule to provide default panels only for content that is not already in a panel by checking to see if the "Managed page" context exists.

+If you have a lot of different site templates or pages that include their own navigation, you can also consider using Mini Panels to create common navigation sidebars for easier maintenance.